 One project that is showcasing the scale and detail of the 3D national map is Virtual Singapore, which is a collaborative 3D planning tool currently being developed by the National Research Foundation (NRF) in collaboration with Dassault Systemes (Figure 5).
 The platform – which is scheduled to be ready in 2018 – will contain both static and real-time data, allowing users to simulate present and future scenarios alike.
 3D models generated from both phases of the SLA projects will make up a large proportion of the static data to be fed into the system.
 With the vast amount of sensor data to be incorporated into the static model, Virtual Singapore will form a digital to-scale model of a living, breathing city.
 Some of the key topics to be initially tackled in Virtual Singapore are renewable energy, waste management and neighbourhood walkability.
 Other potential applications include prediction of disease propagation and detailed analysis of both new and existing public transport routes.

 Use cases such as Virtual Singapore and GISD are only the beginning.
 An article in The Wall Street Journal last year stated that “when such huge volumes of data are collected and cross-referenced, experts say, applications emerge that are difficult to imagine until the material is available in the first place”.
-So we have a Field of Dreams-type scenario: “Build it and they will come.”
-Data from phase two of the mobile mapping survey is currently being used by various organisations conducting trials at the One-North autonomous vehicle test site.
-In 2016 NRF released a grant call allowing government, private and research organisations to pitch ideas of what additional applications could benefit from accessing the 3D national map data.
-Singapore represents a unique environment of geographic and political stability which allow forward-thinking initiatives such as this to flourish.
+So, we have a Field of Dreams-type scenario: “Build it and they will come.”
+Data from phase two of the mobile mapping survey is currently being used by various organizations conducting trials at the One-North autonomous vehicle test site.
+In 2016, NRF released a grant call allowing government, private and research organizations to pitch ideas of what additional applications could benefit from accessing the 3D national map data.
+Singapore represents a unique environment of geographic and political stability which allows forward-thinking initiatives such as this to flourish.
 In this sense, Singapore truly is a living laboratory and test bed where technology is and will continue to be used to improve the lives of all citizens.

 Virtual Singapore: https://www.nrf.gov.sg/programmes/virtual-singapore